- Future Students

 ADST 482: Suicide Assessment, Treatment and Management (4)

-Because of the nature of the course material, ADST 480 & ADST 482 are offered in-person on the EWU Spokane Campus.
+Because of the sensitive nature of the course material, ADST 480, ADST 482, and ADST 484 are offered in-person on the EWU Spokane Campus.
 All other ADST courses are offered in the online format.